 - Guide 1: How to Remove ChromeSearch.today from Windows.

-- Guide 2: Get rid of ChromeSearch.today from Mac OS X.
+- Guide 2: Get rid of ChromeSearch.today on Mac OS X.

-- Guide 3: Remove ChromeSearch.today from Google Chrome.
+- Guide 3: Remove ChromeSearch.today in Google Chrome.

 - Guide 4: Erase ChromeSearch.today from Mozilla Firefox.